mrocklin/dask-geopandas/README.rst

 Status
 ------

+**UPDATE**: current efforts are concentrated in a new repo at https://github.com/jsignell/dask-geopandas

 *This project is not in a functional state and should not be relied upon.
 No guarantee of support is provided.*